 And even though it can feel like the world around us is collapsing, all the challenges revenue teams were fighting before still exist.

 - Disparate data sources and technologies.
-One of the biggest challenges we’ve heard from everyone we talked to is the complexity of managing a bunch of different data sources that often don’t talk to each other.
+One of the biggest challenges facing organizations that we’ve heard from everyone we talked to is the complexity of managing a bunch of different data sources that often don’t talk to each other.
 Every revenue team uses a different set of tech tools.
 Sometimes they talk to each other, and usually they all talk to Salesforce or another system of record, but beyond that, purchasing and usage decisions are often made in isolation.

 - Unified customer experience.
 The customer journey is usually a bumpy one as someone moves from awareness to prospect to customer.
 Different teams manage different parts of the customer lifecycle, and the handoff from one stage to another isn’t always smooth.
 One of the themes that’s come up a lot is balancing specialization in sales organizations with the number of handoffs customers have to go through during their journey with one company.